-Updated Oct.
-9, 2018 With holiday travel right around the corner, it's important to have all the information you need to help your flight home go smoothly.
+Updated Dec.
+7, 2018 With holiday travel only a few weeks away, it's important to have all the information you need to help your flight home go smoothly.
 After all, there’s more than just booking a flight to get to Grandma's house — there are different policies you have to follow, as well as an assortment of fees.
 And we found out what the policies are on bringing your emotional support goat on your travels with you (Spoiler: Probably won’t happen).

 Check out everything you could want to know about policies, fees and even hidden ways to save on each of the major airlines in America.

 First up, let’s talk pets.
 Most airlines don’t consider a service or emotional support animal a pet and have different policies for them, usually allowing them to fly at no extra cost.
 And woo-boy, has this become controversial.
 I’m looking at you, Dexter the peacock.

 Per the U.S. Department of Transportation, there are animals airlines don't have to accept, including snakes, reptiles, ferrets, rodents, sugar gliders and spiders, but each airline can add to that list as they see fit.
 There are also destination restrictions with each airlines, so this is worth looking into ahead of time.